jyotisingh/go-command-repo/README.md

 precede a key.
 Value terminates with newline (no multi-line values).
 Descriptions longer than about 250 characters may get truncated in the admin GUI on the Go Server.

-**note:** author refers to author of the command xml file, not the underlying tool :-)
+**note:** author refers to the author of the command xml file, not the underlying tool :-)

     <!--
       name: curl